 As you can imagine, copyright, fair use, and other intellectual property questions come across my desk every week.
 Understandably, my clients look to me to answer all of their questions about the scanning process, from the inevitable “Why does ownership matter if I’m only scanning for personal use?” to the even more common “The photographer who took my photo is no longer in business, what do I do?”
 You can add your questions to the list.
 Fortunately, I have some insight into all of this.
 You see, in Grad school, I was lucky enough to intern for Jay B. Ross & Associates in Chicago, and I got to see up close how copyrights, publishing, and other matters are handled.
 It opened my eyes to the complexity of the law, and how important it is to understand all of the issues you might come across, especially when you are scanning your personal photos.
-I wanted to address these questions once and for all, but rather that trying to write a blog post on this topic myself, I invited my friend Jackie from Jade & Oak to guest post.
+I wanted to address these questions once and for all, but rather that trying to write a blog post on this topic myself, I invited my friend Jackie Jade to guest post.
 Jackie is an experienced attorney, and will shed some light on all of this for you, so that you can go into the digitizing process with a clear conscience.
 Take it away, Jackie!

 The Copyright Concern

 We are lucky to live in an age where it is so easy to capture moments on camera.
 Plus we have all of our old family photos on hand too.
 Obviously digitizing photos is really popular right now, but copyright issues are always a concern, so let’s discuss what is and isn’t ok when it comes to digitizing your personal photos, or photos for others.

 Before we get started, I want to let you know that I am a US attorney and am barred in Pennsylvania.
 Therefore, the info in this post is based on my knowledge of US law, but the information may be applicable to readers in other countries as well.
 Additionally, this blog post is for informational purposes only and is not legal advice.
 Consult with a local attorney for legal advice.